kawanet/OCSS/README.md

-# OCSS - Objective-CSS for iOS
+# OCSS - CSS Parser for iOS

-OCSS is a CSS parser library implementing a part of CSS2, CSS3, DOM and HTML5.
+OCSS (Objective-CSS) is a CSS parser library implementing a part of CSS2, CSS3, DOM and HTML5.

 ## SYNOPSIS